-What Is the Shanghai Stock Exchange (SSE)?
+The Shanghai index, also known as the Shanghai Stock Exchange Composite Index, this index measures the value of all stocks (A-shares and B-shares) traded on the Shanghai Stock Exchange.
 The Shanghai Stock Exchange (SSE) is the largest stock exchange in mainland China.
 It is a nonprofit organization run by the China Securities Regulatory Commission (CSRC).
 Stocks, funds, bonds, and derivatives are all traded on the exchange.

-Nasdaq Stock Market is an American stock exchange based in New York City.
-It is ranked second on the list of stock exchanges by market capitalization of shares traded, behind the New York Stock Exchange.
-The exchange platform is owned by Nasdaq, Inc., which also owns the Nasdaq Nordic stock market network and several U.S. stock and options exchanges.
+The Nasdaq Composite Index is the market capitalization-weighted index of over 2,500 common equities listed on the Nasdaq stock exchange.
+The Nasdaq stock exchange is an American stock exchanges based in New York City.
+It is ranked second on list of stock exchanges by market capitalization of shares traded, behind the New York Stock Exchange.

 The EAFE Index is a stock index offered by MSCI that covers non-U.S. and Canadian equity markets.
 It serves as a performance benchmark for the major international equity markets as represented by 21 major MSCI indices from Europe, Australasia, and the Middle East.

 The Standard and Poor’s 500, or simply the S&P 500, is a stock market index tracking the performance of 500 large companies listed on stock exchanges in the United States.
 It is one of the most commonly followed equity indices.

 The Russell 2000 Index is a small-cap stock market index of the smallest 2,000 stocks in the Russell 3000 Index.
 It was started by the Frank Russell Company in 1984.
 The index is maintained by FTSE Russell, a subsidiary of the London Stock Exchange Group.